-Known as one of the most beautiful cities in the world, Vancouver is especially charming in fall.
-Bright foliage rejuvenates the city, compensating for a prolonged rainy season.
-With these vibrant pop of color in the most unusual places, finding fall colors in Vancouver is quite an enjoyable experience.
+Known as one of the most beautiful cities in the world, Vancouver, British Columbia, is especially charming in fall.
+Bright foliage rejuvenates the city, compensating for the prolonged rainy season.
+With this vibrant pop of color in the most unusual places, finding fall foliage in Vancouver is quite an enjoyable experience.

 Chasing Fall Foliage in Vancouver

-Fall is never late in Vancouver, British Columbia, and so are the incredible fall colors.
+The fall is never late in Vancouver, British Columbia, and so are the incredible fall colors.
 Followed by perceptible temperature changes, trees slowly change their colors from green to festive red, yellow, and orange.
-Needless to say, this transformation suits the city, making it look like a fairytale destination.
+This transformation suits the city, making it look like a fairytale destination.

-Hunting for the fall colors in Vancouver starts in mid-September and last until early November.
+The hunt for the fall colors in Vancouver starts in mid-September and last until early November.
 Moreover, it’s the best time to get outside and soak up the last warm sun rays before the heavy rainfalls take over.
-If you are convinced, head straight to these 6 best places to find the beautiful fall colors in Vancouver.
+If you are convinced, head straight to these 6 places with the most beautiful fall colors in Vancouver.